 These themes have been designed to fulfil the criteria required to meet the 52 outcome standards that form part of the accreditation requirements of the GPhC and to provide a learning experience for the student to graduate to Masters.

 Professional practice is mainly covered in the module Professional Pharmacy Practice in the UK (PY7910).
-Clinical practice and critical evaluation skills are covered within two modules; From Bench to Bedside (PY7940) and The Application of Science to Patient Care (PY7960).
+Clinical practice and critical evaluation skills are covered within two modules: From Bench to Bedside (PY7940) and The Application of Science to Patient Care (PY7960).
 Aspects of pharmaceutical technology and pharmacokinetics are also studied in both these module.

 The course utilises a wide range of teaching and learning methods that will enable all students be actively engaged throughout the course.
 Teaching and learning methods are carefully crafted to suit the content and the learning outcomes of the modules – typically using lectures in the early parts of modules to ensure that students have the key knowledge relating to the module.
 Through a variety of group and seminar work, practical and laboratory sessions, students are given the opportunity to develop and enhance individual interests and personal and key skills.
 Student centred learning and problem based learning are incorporated through the use of case studies and student case presentations as well as students working individually and in groups to prepare professional material and/or activities that reflect current practice, e.g. the preparation of a Standard Operating Procedure and the preparation of a Public Health campaign.
 These support not only learning new knowledge but develop academic skills and professional attributes as well as enabling the student to demonstrate that they meet the GPhC’s outcomes standards.